moeinbiz/moein-hugo-theme/README.md

 ## Sample Configurations

-Here is asample configurations for the theme.
+Here is an example of configurations for the theme.

 ```toml
 baseURL = 'https://mirmousavi.com/'